We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While phase II involves more participants than earlier phases, it’s still not large enough to demonstrate the overall safety of a medication.
 However, the data collected during this phase helps investigators come up with methods for conducting phase III.

-The FDA estimates that about 33 percent of medications move on to phase III.
+The FDA estimates that about

 Phase III of a clinical trial usually involves up to 3,000 participants who have the condition that the new medication is meant to treat.
 Trials in this phase can last for several years.